samhavens/tms/README.md

 ##### Dream

 Seating chart -> take a picture of the class -> upload -> attendance done (except for absent students who become tardy)

+##### Actually, the real dream

+Rasberry pi with video cam in corner of room -> sends POST requests to server with enter and exit times of each student (no video stored long term or sent outside of the classroom)

 #### Grades